STAMP-project/dspot/README.md

    * `ExecutedMutantSelector`: uses [**PIT**](http://pitest.org/) to computes the number of executed mutants.
 It uses the number of mutants as a proxy for the instruction coverage.
 It selects amplfied test that execute new mutants. **WARNING!!** this selector takes a lot of time, and is not worth it, please look at CloverCoverageSelector or JacocoCoverageSelector.
    * `TakeAllSelector`: keeps all amplified tests not matter the quality.
    * `ChangeDetectorSelector`: runs against a second version of the same program, and selects amplified tests that fail.
 This selector selects only amplified test that are able to show a difference of a behavior betweeen two versions of the same program.

+#### Budgetizer

+In **DSpot**, the Budgetizer is a way to select the amplified test methods after the input amplification.
+It allows to keep interesting and discard unwanted amplified test method.

+For now, there is two implementation of the Budgetizer:

+1. NoBudgetizer: This Budgetizer selects by maximize their distance of string representation among all the input amplified test methods.
+The number of amplified selected test methods is specified by the command line option `--max-test-amplified`.
+2. SimpleBudgetizer: This Budgetizer selects a fair number of amplified test method per Amplifier per test methods, if possible.
+The total budget is specified by the command line option ``--max-test-amplified`, and is the total number of amplified test methods to keep, _i.e._ it will be divide by the number of Amplifiers and by the number of test methods to be amplified.
+Example: We have 2 Amplifiers.
+We apply them to 2 test methods.
+For each test methods, amplifiers generate 4 new test methods, totally 8 amplified test methods.
+If the budget is 6, it will select: 3 amplified test methods per amplifier, and 2 for one test method and 2 for the other.

 #### Selector on Diff from GitHub